AusClimateService/agcd-csiro/README.md

 (The full catalogue for the Digiscape Climate Data Portal is [here](https://data-cbr.it.csiro.au/thredds/catalog/catch_all/Digiscape_Climate_Data_Portal/catalog.html).)
 The replica data is located at `/g/data/xv83/agcd-csiro/` on NCI.

+## Daily data

-## Data transfer
+### Data transfer

 The data transfer scripts/commands need to be run from Petrichor.

-The transfer of the historical data files was done using the transfer script:
+The transfer of the daily historical data files was done using the transfer script:
 ```
 $ ssh csiro_username@petrichor.hpc.csiro.au
 $ git clone https://github.com/AusClimateService/agcd-csiro.git